2023 Leagues Cup: Controversies

 This edition received accusations of being designed to favor MLS teams.
 Most notably, the fact that all matches were played at MLS venues in Canada or United States.
-Some Mexican coaches and players considered the format unfair, since there was no games in Mexico.
+Some Mexican coaches and players considered the format unfair, since there were no games in Mexico.
 For example, Nicolás Larcamón, coach of Club León stated: "there is a benefit for the MLS teams, on their field, in their environment, in their climate.
 I would love to have a second game in León, It would be ideal to play in both stadiums to equilibrate the balance".

 The Mexican (and LAFC) player Carlos Vela declared: "Obviously, for me, the fairest thing is we should also had games in Mexico, that it shouldn't be all playing in the United States, so that everyone could had a little bit of playing away, at home, and being a little more even" he also added: "Not only does (being local) benefit, the Mexican team has to be away from their home and their families for a long time and it is not fair.
-I believe that, if you hold a tournament, everyone must have the same possibilities, or the same advantages and disadvantages, in that aspect I think that those from the MLS have a little more advantage, (Although) in the end we know that anything can happen on the field ".
+I believe that, if you hold a tournament, everyone must have the same possibilities, or the same advantages and disadvantages, in that aspect I think that those from the MLS have a little more advantage, (Although) in the end we know that anything can happen on the field".

 Noticeably, this was also reflected in a greater travel effort for the Mexican squads since the 18 Liga MX clubs traveled more than twice as many kilometers as all 29 in the MLS.
 Mexicans added an estimated 69,495 km; while combined Americans and Canadians, only 33,995.
 The criticism was more severe from the president of Club Monterrey, who, prior to their match against Los Angeles FC, pointed out that the Mexicans had moved more than 9,000 km, while throughout the Leagues Cup the team from the MLS had not left the Los Angeles metropolitan area.

 "It'll be our fifth game (traveling), while LA(FC) will be home with their players eating dinner with their families every night, going to the movies, resting," he stated.